Peter Thiel sells most of remaining Facebook stake

-(Reuters) - Venture capitalist Peter Thiel, Facebook Inc’s (FB.O) first institutional investor, has sold three-quarters of his remaining stake in the social network, according to a regulatory filing on Tuesday.
+Nov 22 (Reuters) - Venture capitalist Peter Thiel, Facebook Inc’s first institutional investor, has sold three-quarters of his remaining stake in the social network, according to a regulatory filing on Tuesday.

 Thiel, who is a member of Facebook's board, now owns 59,913 Class A shares in the company after selling 160,805 shares for about $29 million. bit.ly/2zd34za